CSEC-ASTU/-dev_hackathon_z_analytical-_joshua-/README.md

 1. Clone the repository:
    - Frontend: `git clone --branch frontend-fix https://github.com/CSEC-ASTU/dev_hackathon_z_analytical-_joshua.git`
    - Backend: `git clone --branch backend https://github.com/CSEC-ASTU/dev_hackathon_z_analytical-_joshua.git`
+   - CMS: `git clone --branch CMS https://github.com/CSEC-ASTU/dev_hackathon_z_analytical-_joshua.git`

+`*` You can your the backend API make from the node.js.
+But it doesn't provide you admin UI.
+`*` If you are using the CMS with Strapi, CMS branch, it provide you a more flexable admin UI panel to customize all the experience.

 2. Navigate to both cloned directories and run `npm install`.

 ## Usage